yoichimichael/mod-two-week-one-review-nyc-web-033020/README.md

 Seven seas...<br>
 Seven restful routes...<br>
 Seven days of studying web frameworks...<br>
-And now it's time to review with a Sinatra to Rails Challenge!
+And now it's time to review with a Sinatra to Rails challenge!

 ## What You Have Now

 You've been provided with the Sinatra Seven Seas application.
 It has full CRUD actions for the resource 'sea' and an MVC framework.
 Take a few minutes to look through the app and familiarize yourself with the code.
 Then, fire up shotgun in terminal and see how it looks!

 Notice all the fancy styling?
 That comes from a popular front-end styling framework called <a href="http://getbootstrap.com/">Bootstrap</a>.
 If you look in <code>'app/views/layout.erb'</code>, you'll see the Bootstrap styling linked.
-All of the classes used in the application come from Bootstraps pre-made css classes.
+All of the css classes used in the application come from Bootstraps pre-made css classes.

 Don't worry if the styling seems a bit magical right now; your focus will be mainly on the MVC structure.